melvin-viougea/melvin-viougea/README.md

 - 📫 How to reach me **mviougea@icloud.com**

-- ⚡ Fun fact **I am excited about the idea of ​​learning new technology and optimizing the way I code my applications**
+- ⚡ Fun fact **I got too excited about the idea of ​​learning new technology and optimizing the way I code my applications**

 <h3 align="left">Connect with me:</h3>
 <p align="left">